takahirosuzuki1980/InfiniumDiffMetMotR/README.md

 InfiniumDiffMetMotR
 ===================
+Version: 1.0

-This is a R package to analyze transcription factor binding motif enrichment for differentially methylated regions.
+Description: This is a R package to analyze transcription factor binding motif enrichment for differentially methylated regions.

+Last Update: 2018-3-01

+Updated by : takahiro.suzuki.aa@riken.jp

 Example
 -------